FridaPolished/robotic_hoover/README.md

 The program extracts the information from the .txt file by opening the file using a XMLHttpRequest request, the response is then used on a callback function that parses the data and runs the robot.

-It displays the final position of the robot and the dirt collected after running in all the directions provided in the input.
+The program displays the final position of the robot and the dirt collected after running in all the directions provided from input.
 This information is visible on a DOM element and on the browser terminal.

 ### Code sample